polterguy/polterguy.github.io/index.md

     a: "Yes, Magic is 100% open source.
 Run it locally with one Docker command, deploy it to any VPS, or use AINIRO.IO's professional hosting - a managed cloudlet with backups and HTTPS out of the box."
 ---

 Magic Cloud, or Magic for short, is a backend software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, AI, low-code, and no-code.
 This allows you to focus on creative tasks, while having the machine create the boring parts.
+Read more about [Hyperlambda](https://hyperlambda.dev).

 > Where the Machine Creates the Code!